PoornshankerPathak/fastai-walkthru/README.md

 # fastai-walkthru
-sample repo for walkthru for fast.ai course
+sample repo for walkthru of fast.ai course